Skip to content

 }

-Stormify provides support for several standard annotations from the javax.persistence package, making it easy to integrate with existing Java applications that use these familiar annotations.
+Stormify provides support for several standard annotations from the javax.persistence package, making it easy to integrate with existing Java applications.
 The following annotations are supported:

 • @Id: Marks a field as the primary key of the entity.

-• @Table: Specifies the table in the database that maps to the entity.
-Stormify uses the table name from this annotation to map your classes to the corresponding database tables.
+• @Table: Specifies the table in the database that maps to the entity, using the name attribute.

 • @Column: Maps a field to a specific column in the database table.
-Stormify retrieves the column name to map fields to the correct database columns, focusing primarily on the name attribute.
+Stormify reads the name, insertable, and updatable attributes.

-• @JoinColumn: Specifies the column used for joining an entity association, typically used with relationships like @ManyToOne or @OneToOne.
-Again, Stormify focuses only on the name attribute.
+• @JoinColumn: Specifies the column used for joining an entity association.
+Stormify reads the name, insertable, and updatable attributes.

-• @SequenceGenerator: Defines a primary key generator that uses a database sequence, allowing you to control how IDs are generated for new entities.
+• @SequenceGenerator: Defines a primary key generator that uses a database sequence, using the name attribute to specify the sequence name.

 Blacklist Management